Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/movable-ink-event-streaming.md

 - You need to be an admin of a paid Planhat plan to enable this integration.
 - Relevant limits for Movable Ink events are:
   - Movable Ink does not impose any hard limits on quantity or velocity; however, requests sent too quickly will return 429 responses.
 Amplitude will handle these automatically.
-  - The requests must be smaller than 2MB.
+    - Requests must be smaller than 2MB.
 - Amplitude sends select event and user properties along with the event.

 ## Setup